Return Label / Return Shipping

 Frequently Asked Questions

-With USPS pay-on-use return labels, no -- you're only charged when the label is scanned into the system.
-FedEx and UPS prepaid labels are charged when created.
-If you're including labels in packages, USPS pay-on-use is the most cost-effective approach.
+With USPS pay-on-use return labels, no. You are only charged when the label is scanned into the system.
+FedEx and UPS prepaid labels are typically charged when created.
+If you are including labels inside outbound packages, USPS pay-on-use is the most cost-effective approach because unused labels cost you nothing.

-A return label costs the same as an outgoing shipment of the same weight, dimensions, and distance.
-If you use commercial pricing through a platform like I'd Ship That, your return labels receive the same discounted rates as your outgoing labels.
+A return label costs the same as an outbound shipment of the same weight, dimensions, and distance.
+The variable you control is the rate tier.
+At retail, you pay full retail postage on every return.
+Buying through a platform like I'd Ship That, your return labels get the same discounted, below commercial rates as your outbound labels, up to 89% off retail, and you see the full price before you buy with every fee shown up front.

 Yes.
-All major carriers support emailing return labels as PDF attachments that the customer can print at home.
-Many platforms also support QR code returns where the customer brings a code to a carrier location and the label is printed for them at no extra charge.
+All major carriers support emailing return labels as PDF attachments the customer prints at home.
+Many platforms also support QR code returns, where the customer brings a code to a carrier location and the label is printed for them at no extra charge, no printer required.

 Start Shipping Smarter